learn-co-students/sinatra-user-auth-v-000/README.md

 #### Step 1: Migration

 Write a migration that creates a `Users` table with columns for name, email, and password.
-Run `rake db:migrate` and then run your test suite.
+Run `rake db:migrate SINATRA_ENV=test` and then run your test suite.

 You'll see that you're passing a number of tests, including these: